mahmoud-mohsen-dev/trendfoot/README.md

 Integrating multiple filters.

-**How i tackled this challenge**
+**How I tackled this challenge**

-1. At first made each section filters their version of data. send filters data to the app component
+1. At first each section filters their version of data. send filter data to the app component.
-2. Loop over the recieved data to filters only the occured on all filters sections
+2. Loop over the received data to filters only that occurred on all filter sections
 3. Display filtered data to the screen

 ## Tools Used